artisan-roaster-scope/artisan/_pages/about.md

 </div>

 We believe in [open-source](https://www.youtube.com/watch?v=SpeDK1TPbew){:target="_blank"}.
 Open-source software powers nearly all the world’s major companies.
-This software is freely available, and is developed collaboratively, maintained by a broad network that includes everyone from unpaid volunteers to employees at competing tech companies.
+Our roast-logging software Artisan Scope is freely available, and is developed collaboratively, maintained by a broad network that includes everyone from unpaid volunteers to employees at competing tech companies.
 Check out the **<span style="color: #2899c7;">artisan</span>** [code on GitHub](https://github.com/artisan-roaster-scope/artisan){:target="_blank"} and contribute!